Miao Rebellion (1795–1806): Background and causes

-The Qing Dynasty used tyranny rather than forced assimilation towards their non-Chinese inhabitants.
-In the south-west, since 15th century, in provinces of Yunnan, Guizhou, Guangxi and Sichuan, the most common way of rule was through semi-independent local chieftains, called tusi, on whom the emperor bestowed titles, demanding only taxes and peace in their territories.
+The Qing dynasty used tyranny rather than forced assimilation towards their non-Chinese inhabitants.
+In the south-west, since the 15th century, the provinces of Yunnan, Guizhou, Guangxi and Sichuan were ruled through semi-independent local chieftains, called tusi, upon whom the emperor bestowed titles, demanding only taxes and peace in their territories.

 However, Han Chinese immigration was forcing the original inhabitants out of the best lands; Guizhou's territory, although sparsely populated, consists mainly of high mountains, which offer little arable land.
 The Chinese state "followed" the immigrants, establishing its structures, first military, then civil, and displacing semi-independent tusi with regular administration over time.
 This practice, called gaitu guiliu (改土归流), led to conflicts.

 The uprising was one of the long series dating back to Ming dynasty's conquest of the area.
 Whenever tensions reached a critical point, the people rose in revolt.
 Each rebellion, bloodily put down, left simmering hatred, and problems which were rather suppressed than solved.
 Basic questions of misrule, official abuse, extortion, over-taxation and land-grab remained.
 Mass Chinese immigration put a strain on scarce resources, but officials preyed on rather than administered the population.
 The quality of the officialdom in Guizhou and neighbouring areas remained very low.
-Great uprisings took place in Ming times, and during Qing dynasty in 1735–36, 1796–1806, and last and the largest in 1854-1873.
+Great uprisings took place in Ming times, and during Qing dynasty in 1735–36, 1796–1806, and last and the largest in 1854–1873.